Adolf II of Schaumburg-Lippe

 Adolf II (23 February 1883 – 26 March 1936) was the last ruler of the small Principality of Schaumburg-Lippe in northwestern Germany from 29 April 1911 until his abdication on 15 November 1918.

 Adolf was the eldest son of Georg, Prince of Schaumburg-Lippe, and succeeded his father as prince on 29 April 1911.
 His short reign came to an end seven years later when he was forced to abdicate on 15 November 1918 following the German revolution.
 He and his wife were both killed in a plane crash in Mexico on 26 March 1936.
-As he had no children, Adolf was succeeded as head of the House of Schaumburg-Lippe by his younger brother Wolrad.

 Biography

 Early life

 Adolf as Hereditary Prince in 1910.

 Adolf was born in Stadthagen, the only other town in the principality apart from the capital Bückeburg, to the then hereditary Prince Georg (1846–1911) and Princess Marie Anne of Saxe-Altenburg (1864–1918).
 He was born during the reign of his grandfather Prince Adolf I, and became heir apparent to Schaumburg-Lippe at the age of 10 on 8 May 1893 following the death of his grandfather, and the accession of his father.
 In 1904, while studying at the University of Bonn, he became a member of the German Student Corps Corps Borussia Bonn.